AlexandreHugoMathieu/irr_uncertainty/README.md

 ## Package

-This repo can be used as a package by running the following commands.
+This repo can be used with Python 3.9 [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python) as a package by running the following commands.

 ```bash
 pip install irr_uncertainty